7 Cringe-Worthy Habits That Keep Christians Stuck In Debt & How To Find Freedom!

 Mortgages.

-Some of us are in could be drowning in debt and guess what?
+Some of us could be drowning in debt and guess what?

 We might still decide to finance that vacation we’re going on in July.